cidm-ph/STECode/README.md

 --fasta, -f [PATH]              optional fasta file which will skip SKESA, can be used in conjunction with --longread.
 --longread, -l                  turns on long read mode.
 --name, -n [STR]                name of the file you wish it to be [REQUIRED!]
---parallel, -p                  run bwa in parallel, only marginally faster (optional) --version, -v                   print version
+--version, -v                   print version
 ```